-After astronomical gains in 2017, cryptocurrencies have seen extreme price volatility so far in 2018.
+After astronomical gains in 2017, cryptocurrencies saw extreme price volatility in 2018.

-Similarly, other popular cryptocurrencies, such as Ethereum, Bitcoin Cash, and Litecoin, have also seen major price crashes in the new year after a run-up in price last December.
+Similarly, other popular cryptocurrencies, such as Ethereum, Bitcoin Cash, and Litecoin, have also seen major price crashes in the new year after a run-up in price in 2017.

 Many serious economists predict that the losses so far are just the beginning and cryptocurrencies have a lot further to fall.
-In a recent New York Times article the Nobel Prize-winning economist Paul Krugman argues that Bitcoin has no intrinsic value and that all cryptocurrencies are currently in a huge financial bubble.
+When the Bitcoin was trading around 10,000 last year, in a New York Times article the Nobel Prize-winning economist Paul Krugman argued that Bitcoin has no intrinsic value and that all cryptocurrencies were a huge financial bubble.

 Similarly, Dr. Nouriel Roubini, a world-renowned economist and professor at New York University Stern Business School, called “[Bitcoin] …the biggest bubble in human history” in an interview with Bloomberg.
 He went on to state that the price of the cryptocurrency will continue to fall because “the fundamental value of Bitcoin is zero”.

-And, Dr. Robert Shiller, regarded as the leading authority on economic bubbles, had this to say to CNBC about Bitcoin at the World Economic Forum in Davos this January: “It reminds me of the Tulip mania in Holland in the 1640s, and so the question is did that collapse?
+And, Dr. Robert Shiller, regarded as the leading authority on economic bubbles, had this to say to CNBC about Bitcoin at the World Economic Forum in Davos in January last year: “It reminds me of the Tulip mania in Holland in the 1640s, and so the question is did that collapse?
 We still pay for tulips even now and sometimes they get expensive.
 [Bitcoin] might totally collapse and be forgotten and I think that’s a good likely outcome but it could linger on for a good long time, it could be here in 100 years.”

 But in addition to the price volatility and the risk of further collapse, cryptocurrency investors have another immediate problem that most have been ignoring but which can land them in serious trouble.

-In most jurisdictions around the world, cryptocurrency investors who profited from trading in 2017 must face the reality of paying capital gains taxes on their profits.
+In most jurisdictions around the world, cryptocurrency investors who profited from any trading in prior years must face the reality of paying capital gains taxes on their profits.

 For instance, in the United States, where Bitcoin is heavily traded, investors are required to pay capital gains tax of up to 20% for long-term capital gains.
 Furthermore, investments held for one year or less (i.e. short-term gains) are subject to ordinary income tax rates which can reach as high as 39.6%.

 Due to the anonymity of cryptocurrency transactions, many investors have been able to get away with not reporting their earnings.
-However, in the past months, the United States has displayed its power in order to identify cryptocurrency investors that may not be reporting their profits.
+However, in the past year, the United States has flexed its power in order to identify cryptocurrency investors that may not be reporting their profits.

 On February 23, 2018, Coinbase, a popular cryptocurrency exchange turned over identifying records of over 13,000 users to the Internal Revenue Service (the US tax authority).
 During this tax season, the Coinbase users, along with all cryptocurrency investors, will be expected to report their gains to the IRS that result from the following transactions: